GhoulKingR/solace-messaging-application/README.md

 This project contains the following:
 * The completed messaging application
 * Solace client JavaScript library
-* Hand-written `Subscriber.js` and `Publisher.js` modules, for easier integration with the application
+* Hand-written `Subscriber.js` and `Publisher.js` modules, for easier integration of the application with Solace PubSub+

 ## Running the project